Lettuce Bolting? 5 Things You Can Do With It

 Lettuce plants are largely self-pollinating, so if you save the seeds of open-pollinated, heirloom lettuce varieties, there’s a good chance the seeds will come true-to-type (meaning you’ll get the same variety when you plant those collected seeds into next year’s garden).
 I save seeds from all my heirloom lettuces because even if they don’t come true-to-type, the results are still delicious.
 Plus, I often end up with some very unique coloration and leaf forms.

-5. Use Bolted Lettuce as a Trap Crop
+5. Lettuce Bolting?
+Use it as a Trap Crop

 Subscribe now